awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-datasync-locationnfs.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-datasync-locationnfs-tags"></a>
-The key\-value pair that represents the tag that you want to add to the location\.
-The value can be an empty string\.
-We recommend using tags to name your resources\.
+Specifies labels that help you categorize, filter, and search for your AWS resources\.
+We recommend creating at least a name tag for your location\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)
 *Maximum*: `50`